Learn about the amazing benefits of switching your cat to a 100% raw whole prey diet.

 After just a few weeks of raw feeding you will start to see an improvement in their health.
 After a few months the benefits are incredible and the list of health benefits are endless!!
 Here’s just some of the benefits I’ve experienced:

 In general cats that eat raw are more balanced.
-Any raw feeder that has switched from commercial kibble will tell you the difference in their pets health and happiness which is amazing.
+Any raw feeder that has switched from commercial kibble will tell you the difference in their pets health and happiness which is amazing." ~Carol Turner of Carnivore Carry Out

 As a raw feeder, you are constantly learning and expanding your knowledge.
 Every pet is different and may require a different recipe.